lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 We will proceed with the free version of CookieYes, and the watermark on the cookie banner is acceptable.
 <
 Thank you.
 We have conveyed (the message) to/Informed/Notified/Communicated to/Relayed to the vendor to proceed with the free version of CookieYes.

+#### Example 7

+Hi GitLab Sales Team,Our GitLab Premium subscription expires on April 1, 2020, and we would like to renew it for another year with the exact same setup and seat count.Because we do not see an auto-renew option in our Customers Portal, please guide us through the next steps for renewal.Please provide a formal quote or invoice for this renewal so our finance team can process the payment.

 ## TICKETS